chaos-polymtl/lethe/doc/source/examples/multiphysics/jurins-law/jurins-law.rst

 The ``dimensionality`` subsection is used to define the unit length as :math:`0.001 \text{m} = 1 \ \text{mm}`.
 This setting helps with the convergence of the solver.

+..
+Note:: When using the dimensionality parameters, the problem and the physical properties are rescaled using the new units specified by the user.
+This means that physical properties can be given their value in SI units and will automatically be rescaled.
+The resulting fields (velocity and pressure for instance) will also be rescaled accordingly.
+One exception to this is the source terms, which need to be specified in rescaled units.

 .. code-block:: text

     subsection dimensionality